commercetools/ui-kit/packages/components/view-switcher/README.md

 ViewSwitchers are frequently used to let users toggle between different formatting's, like with a grid view and a table view.

-They are also often used to narrow content groups.

-For example, use a content switcher if you have a list, such as “Import-results” and you want to divide it into views such as “All”, “Failed”, and “Success”.

 ## When not to use

 Do not use the ViewSwitcher as Tabs